-Free trade agreement entry into force in 2000.
+The India-Sri Lanka Free Trade Agreement entry into force in 2000.

 quota will be 15 million kilogram annually and garments 8 million pieces.

-Bilateral trade between India and Sri Lanka has grown 4 times in the last
+- Bilateral trade between India and Sri Lanka has grown four times in the last